 Lead Learning Adviser and Learning Advisers

-The Lead Learning Adviser has line management for the small team of Learning Advisers, who all have intervention roll.
+The Lead Learning Adviser has line management for the small team of Learning Advisers, who all have intervention role.
 The type of intervention varies in practice dependent upon the age and requirements of the Young People.
 The main focus is around raising the educational achievements of pupils ranging from 2 year olds to 16 year olds.

 Activities may include 1:1 catch up work, if for instance, a pupil has moved schools resulting in time out of school.
 Direct work may be undertaken due to health considerations that make mainstream school attendance problematic.
-Additional transition work is also undertaken when a Young Person moves schools, in order to minimize the educational effects of the disruption.
+Additional transition work is also undertaken when a Young Person moves schools, in order to minimise the educational effects of the disruption.

 The Lead Learning Adviser also has a statutory role and responsibility to offer training to Newly Appointed Designated Teachers for Looked After Children.
 Any schools are welcome to contact the Virtual School for 1:1 advice and refresher training at any time.

 All Learning Advisers also monitor the targets and Pupil Premium expenditure on Personal Education Plan (PEP) documentation, challenging schools to drive for the best educational outcomes for all those in care.